hyli-org/hyli/README.md

 cargo run -F sp1
 ```

-To run the indexer, you can use the `--pg` node argument:
+To auto-start a temporary PostgreSQL instance and run the indexer, use the `--pg` flag:

 ```sh
 cargo run -- --pg
 ```

-It will start a postgres server for you, and will close it (with all its data) whenever you stop the node.

 If you want data persistence, you can run the PostgreSQL server: